Our offers

 1. Les Châteaux de la Loire

 The itinerary encompasses France's most spectacular châteaux, each revealing unique stories of royal intrigue and architectural evolution.
-Château de Chambord astonishes visitors with its distinctive French Renaissance architecture and vast formal gardens, whilst the romantic Château de Chenonceau spans the River Cher on five graceful arches, showcasing centuries of feminine influence through Katherine Briçonnet, Diane de Poitiers, and Catherine de Médicis.
+Château de Chambord astonishes visitors with its distinctive French Renaissance architecture and vast formal gardens, while the romantic Château de Chenonceau spans the River Cher on five graceful arches, showcasing centuries of feminine influence through Katherine Briçonnet, Diane de Poitiers and Catherine de Médicis.
 The experience continues at the Château du Clos Lucé, Leonardo da Vinci's final residence, where interactive exhibitions reveal the master's genius, and the imposing Royal Castle of Amboise offers panoramic views across the Loire Valley from its elevated position.

-What we love: The privileged location just 800 metres from Château de Cheverny, combined with comprehensive château entrance tickets and the opportunity to stay in Renaissance-inspired accommodation whilst exploring Da Vinci's final home and the most romantic châteaux of the Loire Valley.
+What we love: The privileged location just 800 metres from Château de Cheverny, combined with comprehensive château entrance tickets and the opportunity to stay in Renaissance-inspired accommodation while exploring Da Vinci's final home and the most romantic châteaux of the Loire Valley.

 2. 7-Night Best of France Tour

 This comprehensive 8-day French odyssey masterfully combines the sophistication of Parisian culture with the historic grandeur of the Loire Valley and the dramatic landscapes of Normandy.
-Beginning in the City of Light, guests enjoy guided sightseeing tours revealing Paris's most iconic landmarks before journeying through Orléans, forever linked with Joan of Arc's legacy, to the magnificent Château de Chambord with its distinctive Renaissance architecture and vast estate.
+Beginning in the City of Light, guests enjoy guided sightseeing tours revealing Paris's most iconic landmarks before journeying through Orléans, forever linked with Joan of Arc's legacy, to the magnificent Château de Chambord, with its distinctive Renaissance architecture and vast estate.
 The adventure continues with explorations of Château de Chenonceau, known as the "Ladies' Castle" for its remarkable history shaped by influential women throughout the centuries.

 Accommodation features comfortable Ibis hotels strategically positioned for optimal sightseeing: Ibis Paris Brancion for exploring the capital, Ibis Styles Tours Centre for Loire Valley discoveries, Ibis Pontorson near Mont Saint-Michel, and Ibis Caen for Normandy explorations.
 Each property offers Standard rooms with modern amenities and daily breakfast buffets.
-The tour includes professional English-speaking guides, comfortable coach transportation, and entrance fees to key attractions including Chambord and Chenonceau castles plus the Caen Memorial, ensuring a seamless exploration of France's most treasured historical and cultural destinations.
+The tour includes professional English-speaking guides, comfortable coach transportation and entrance fees to key attractions, including Chambord and Chenonceau castles plus the Caen Memorial, ensuring a seamless exploration of France's most treasured historical and cultural destinations.

 What we love: The perfect combination of Paris's urban sophistication with Loire Valley châteaux and Normandy's dramatic history, including comprehensive guided tours of iconic sites like Mont Saint-Michel and the D-Day beaches, all enhanced by expert English-speaking guides and strategic hotel locations.